-A – Absolutely.
+Absolutely.
 Just send an email to email@example.com and make the request.
-You will need your roommate’s name and birth date, and they will need to make a mutual request.
+You will need your roommate’s name and E# and they will need to send in a request as well.
 We will make every effort to pair you up with your desired roommate.

 After the consolidation process is completed for the term, if you find yourself without a roommate you will not be required to consolidate again; however, you will need to keep the space in your room prepared for a roommate’s arrival at any time.